-Religious Emphasis Week 2015
+Religious Emphasis Week 2016

-Sunday, January 25
+Sunday, January 24

 College Meeting for Worship, Stout Meetinghouse

-Monday, January 26
+Monday, January 25

-Pizza lunch & workshop with students from the Quaker Fellows Program.
+Join us for a pizza lunch & workshop with students from the Quaker Fellows Program.

-Wednesday, January 28
+Wednesday, January 27

 Convocation, Goddard Auditorium, Carpenter Hall

-Thursday, January 29
+Thursday, January 28

-Faith and Values Luncheon, Richmond Room, Landrum Bolling Center
+Faith and Values Luncheon, Richmond Room LBC

-Friday, January 30
+Friday, January 29

-Progressive Dinner, Meet at Earlham Hall Lobby
+Progressive Dinner.
+Meet at Earlham Hall Lobby.